neurogenetics/GWAS_locus_browser/www/help_files/BestCandidate.md

 # Best Candidate

-What we think is the causal gene on this locus after taking all data into account.
+The gene predicted to be causal at this locus after taking all data into account.